unicode-org/message-format-wg/test/README.md

 1. If _Input_ is less than `0`, the character `-` U+002D Hyphen-Minus.
 1. The truncated absolute integer value of _Input_, i.e. floor(abs(_Input_)),
-   formatted as a sequence of decimal digit caharacters.
+   formatted as a sequence of decimal digit characters (U+0030...U+0039).
 1. If _FD_ is `1`, then
    1. The character `.` U+002E Full Stop.
    1. The single decimal digit character representing the value floor((abs(_Input_) - floor(abs(_Input_))) \* 10)